MicrosoftDocs/azure-ai-docs/articles/search/search-markdown-data-tutorial.md

 ### Create a Markdown document

-Copy and paste the Markdown below into a file named `sample_markdown.md`.
+Copy and paste the following Markdown into a file named `sample_markdown.md`.
 The sample data is a single Markdown file containing various Markdown elements.
 We chose one Markdown file to stay under the storage limits of the free tier.

 ````md
 # Project Documentation